|

 sanctioning body of a predominantly American based open-wheel racing

 series.
-The League consists of two series, the premier IndyCar Series (usually considered synonymous with
+The League consists of two series, the premier IndyCar Series

-the Indy Racing League), whose centerpiece is the Indianapolis 500,
+(usually considered synonymous with the Indy Racing League), whose

-and the Firestone Indy Lights Series, which is a developmental series
+Series, which is a developmental series for the IRL.)

 - Arsenal America (Arsenal